 Healthy Substitutes for Heavy Cream: 1 Cup Equivalent

 - Milk and Butter – This is what I used for this recipe.
 Combine 1/4 cup melted butter, 3/4 cup milk and 1 tbsp flour to thicken.
 Mix well.
-This won’t work for a whipped cream but works perfect for this recipe
+This won’t work for whipped cream but works perfectly for this recipe

 - Silken Tofu and Soy Milk – Add 1/2 cup silken tofu to 1/2 cup soy milk to a blender and blend until smooth.
 Silken Tofu is a bit softer than regular tofu so it tends to blend more easily.
 If you don’t have an allergy to dairy regular milk works just as well.
 This version can also be whipped for a dessert topping.
 Just add a tsp of vanilla to sweeten.

 Easy, light, filling and tasty, tasty, tasty!
-This baked frittata recipe is a great breakfast lunch or on the go snack that you can make using any veggies or cheese you have right in your fridge.
+This baked frittata recipe is great for breakfast lunch or an on the go snack that you can make using any veggies or cheese you have right in your fridge.

 Baked Frittata Recipe – Spinach, Feta and Dill

 - 1/3 cup milk

 - 4 1/2 cups fresh baby spinach or about 4 oz packed

 - In a medium mixing bowl add 6 eggs, dill, salt and pepper.

 - In small bowl add melted butter, milk and flour and mix well until all the lumps are out.
 Alternatively, instead of this butter and milk mixture you can substitute a 1/4 cup of heavy cream.